(3) First Interview

 The interview panel will mark candidates solely by reference to their performance in the first interview and will not have access to (either during the interview, in providing marks or selecting for the second interview) the candidate’s written case studies or their scores in previous rounds.

 How do you select the candidates who go through to the Second Interview?

 The total of each member of the panel’s marks against each criterion or part criterion for each candidate will be used in selecting for Second Interview.

-The following decision making rule will be applied (on the assumption that the Interview Panel consisted of 5 members of the Pupillage Committee): If three or more members of the Interview Panel have marked a candidate as “Weak” against any single criterion, that candidate will not be selected.
+The following decision making rule will be applied (on the assumption that the Interview Panel consisted of 3 members of Chambers): If two or more members of the Interview Panel have marked a candidate as “Weak” against any single criterion, that candidate will not be selected.

 The top 12 candidates with the highest scores and meeting the above decision-making rule will be selected for second interview, subject only to:

 - The first interview panel’s discretion to select fewer candidates subject to a minimum of the top 10 candidates.